-Most children with CF need to take supplementary pancreatic enzymes (called Creon) to help them digest and absorb fat, protein and starch from their food.
-Creon is needed with all fat-containing food, including milk, and will be required at mealtimes during the school day.
-It's useful if the school can provide parents with lunch menus and notification of events that involve extra/different food (e.g. parties or baking at school) to help them calculate Creon doses.
+Most children with CF need to take supplementary pancreatic enzymes (sometimes called Creon) to help them digest and absorb fat, protein and starch from their food.
+These enzymes are needed with all fat-containing food, including milk, and will be required at mealtimes during the school day.
+It's useful if the school can provide parents with lunch menus and notification of events that involve extra/different food (e.g. parties or baking at school) to help them calculate enzyme doses.

 Meal or snack Number of capsules Storage Administration e.g. Morning milk 2 Secure cupboard in classroom Teaching assistant responsible for administration.
 Mary can take capsules whole but needs supervision.
 Record in communication book.
-Notes: e.g. Creon capsules are prov ided to the sch ool by Mary's parents.
-Mar y calls them her magic beans.
+Notes: e.g. Enzyme capsules are pro ovided to the so chool by Mary's parents.
+M ary calls them her magic beans.